String Functions¶

 Creates a copy of

-with only its first character capitalized.For 8-bit strings, this function is locale-dependent.
+textwith only its first character capitalized.For 8-bit strings, this function is locale-dependent.

 - Parameters